FarhadG/script-tag-data/README.md

 Script Tag Data
 ===============

-Set JavaScript <script> tag data & read it inside your JS file/library
+Set and read data from a <script> tag

 ### Usage